DIPS-Plus: The Enhanced Database of Interacting Protein Structures for Interface Prediction: Dataset

 \subsubsection{Half-Sphere Amino Acid Composition}

 Half-sphere amino acid compositions (HSAACs) are comprised of two 1 x 21 unit-normalized vectors concatenated together to get a single 1 x 42 feature vector for each residue.
-The first vector, termed the upward composition (UC), reflects the number of times a particular amino acid appears along the residue's side chain, while the second, the downward composition (DC), describes the same measurement in the opposite direction.
-The $21$st vector entry for each residue corresponds to the unknown or unmappable residue, '-'.
-Knowing the composition of amino acids along and away from a residue's side chain, for all residues in a structure, is another feature that has been shown to offer crucial predictive value to machine learning models for interface prediction as these UC and DC vectors can vary widely for residues, suggesting another way of assessing residue accessibility \cite{afsar2014pairpred, liu2020deep}.
+The first vector, termed the upward composition (UC), reflects the number of times a particular amino acid appears along the residue's side chain, while the second, the downward composition (DC), describes the same measurement in the opposite direction, with the $21$st vector entry for each residue corresponding to the unknown or unmappable residue, '-'.
+Knowing the composition of amino acids along and away from a residue's side chain, for all residues in a structure, is another feature that has been shown to offer crucial predictive value to machine learning models for interface prediction as it can describe physiochemical and geometric patterns in such regions \cite{hamelryck2005amino}.
+These UC and DC vectors can also vary widely for residues, suggesting an alternative way of assessing residue accessibility \cite{afsar2014pairpred, liu2020deep}.
 Missing HSAACs default to a 1 x 42 vector consisting entirely of NaNs.
 Furthermore, since both the UC and DC vectors for each residue are unit normalized before concatenating them together, after concatenation all columnwise HSAAC values for a structure still inclusively fall between 0 and 1.